 It is no surprise that Roland decided to bring the legendary Roland SYSTEM 100M back to life in the 21st century.
-This mammoth modular synthesizer from the late 70s and early 80s was considered by many purists the quintessential electronic instrument of a generation.
+Many purists considered this mammoth modular synthesizer from the late 70s and early 80s to be the quintessential electronic instrument of a generation.

 In this case, the 540 is an LFO + dual envelope generator that can act as a multi-purpose modulation source.
 Indeed, featuring dual independent ADSR envelope sections, this unit can produce variable voltages that can control other Eurorack modules such as VCAs, oscillators, filters, and more.

 But that's not all; this module can receive triggers externally, internally, or manually.
 Moreover, each envelope receives an independent jack and an inverted output.